 Sample an award-winning Blanc du Bois or Cabernet Sauvignon at the Pleasant Hill Winery, or try wines made from prickly pears or cranberries at the Texas Star Winery.
 The other two wineries, Windy Winery and Saddlehorn Winery, are easily reached as well.
 Since all four wineries are close to town, you can make any trip to Brenham a wine sampling adventure.
 If you do, we suggest you bring along a designated driver so you can fully enjoy all the great flavors of Brenham’s wineries.

 Catch a Show

 Want to attend a play or a symphony?
 No problem!
-Brenham is home to the only professional theatre in Washington County, and there is a state-of-the-art performance hall that routinely hosts concerts nearby.
+Brenham is home to the only professional theatre in Washington County, and there are state-of-the-art performance halls that routinely host concerts nearby.
 Unity Theatre, located in a renovated warehouse in Downtown Brenham, brings in professional actors, directors, and technicians from around the country to produce dramas, romantic comedies, musicals, and other types of shows.
 Meanwhile, the 500-seat Dr. W.W.
 O'Donnell Performing Arts Center provides a compelling space for theatrical, musical, and choral performances by Blinn College students and guest performers.
 In addition, The Barnhill Center at Historic Simon Theatre offers entertainment in a restored 1925 vaudeville stage setting.
 These venues offer visitors and locals alike the opportunity to enjoy a top-class show without having to be in a big-city venue.

 Brenham, TX 77833